Introduction to Smart Contracts

 - Asynchronous behaviour can break consensus.

-It may be better to implement any essential non-deterministic behaviour outside of smart contract ledger code.
+It may be prudent to implement any essential non-deterministic behaviour outside of smart contract ledger code.